xamplify/.github/profile/README.md

 👾 Welcome 👾

-The Xamplify Shares some front-end & back-end resources.
+The Xamplify Shares some front-end & back-end Samples.
 <!--

 **Here are some ideas to get you started:**